rlivingsus/misc/AllBooks.md

 - Saulter, Stephanie: EVOLUTION 1)Gemsigns
 - Savage, Adam: Every Tool's a Hammer
 - Scalzi, John: Kaiju preservation society; Lock In; Head On; The Dispatcher; Murder by Other Means; Travel by Bullet
 - Scharre, Paul: Army of None
+- Schenk, Jim: Covert Sailors, Submariner Sea Stories
 - Schiff, Stacy: The Revolutionary: Samuel Adams
 - Schiffer, Zoe: Life of a White-Hat Hacker
 - Schlender, Brent and Rick Tetzeli: Becoming Steve Jobs: The Evolution of a Reckless Upstart into a Visionary Leader
+- Schlesser, Thomas: Mona's Eyes
+- Schneier, Bruce: Data and Goliath
 - Schreier, Jason: Blood, Sweat, and Pixels
 - Schroeder, Alice: The Snowball: Warren Buffett and the Business of Life
 - Schulz, Kathryn: Being Wrong